 Online Retail Sales

-The rise of e-commerce has significantly impacted retail sales.
-Online sales continue to grow, accounting for an increasing share of total retail sales.
-In June 2024, online retail sales grew by 1.1%, reflecting the ongoing shift towards digital shopping platforms.
+The growth of e-commerce has reshaped the retail sales picture in a big way.
+Online sales keep taking a larger share of total retail activity.
+In June 2024, online retail sales grew by 1.1%, reflecting the continued shift toward digital shopping that shows no signs of reversing.

 Economic Indicators for Investors